snoyberg/snoyman.com/content/blog/let-the-api-protect-you.md

 ## Conclusion

-OK, so we moved some code around, centralized some logic, and everything nicer.
+OK, so we moved some code around, centralized some logic, and now everything is nicer.
 We have some type safety in place too.
 You may be looking at this as small gains for introducing a lot of type complexity.
 But here are my closing thoughts:

 1. Sure, this silly example may not warrant the type machinery for protection.
 But it's very easy to scale up from such a simple example to real-world use cases where the type safety prevents far more complex and insidious bugs.
 2. I'd argue that there's not really any complexity here.
 We introduced two new data types and a new method on each of them, but also removed two helper functions and five constants.
 I'd take that trade in complexity any day.